-Antibiotics Do ogs Environmental surfaces
+A (11) (1 Do gs Environmental surfaces

-Anubiotics Number (n/N) Percent (%) Number (n/N) Percent (%)
+Antibiotics Number (n/N) Percent (%) Number (n/N) Percent (%)

 Tetracycline 7/13 53.85 5/5 100.00

 Ampicillin 7/13 53.85 4/5 80.00

 Amoxicillin 7/13 53.85 5/5 100.00

 Gentamycin 3/13 23.08 3/5 60.00

 Ceftriaxone 4/13 30.77 4/5 80.00

 Levofloxacin 1/13 7.69 3/5 60.00

-The prevalence of E. coli on the environmental surface varies according to the animals that have been exposed to Sidjabat et al. (2006).
-The highest (37.50%) prevalence of E. coli on the environmental surfaces of the animal clinics in this study was isolated from the cage floor which is the most contaminated between faeces or pus of the dogs on the cage floor during hospitalization.
+The prevalence of E. coli on the environmental surface varies based on the animals that have been exposed, according to Sidjabat et al. (2006).
+The highest prevalence of E. coli (37.50%) found on environmental surfaces of the animal clinics in this study was isolated from the cage floor, which is the most contaminated between faeces or pus of the dogs on the cage floor during hospitalization.
 Instead, it might also be attributed to poor hygiene of the animal clinics and the cross-contamination between dogs and the surfaces.
-However, Madubuike et al. (2016) reported a lower prevalence of E. coli bacteria on environmental surfaces (3.60%), especially the cage floor (0%) of the animal clinics in Nigeria might be the biosecurity measures taken in the animal clinics were able to reduce the contamination of E. coli.
+Madubuike et al. (2016) reported a lower prevalence of E. coli bacteria on environmental surfaces (3.60%), especially the cage floor (0%) of the animal clinics in Nigeria might be the biosecurity measures taken in the animal clinics were able to reduce the contamination of E. coli.

 E. coli showed high resistance to amoxicillin, ampicillin, and tetracycline (54%); while less resistant to ceftriaxone (31%), gentamycin (23%), and levofloxacin (8%) in dogs.
-Similarly, this isolate also has high resistance to amoxicillin, ampicillin, ceftriaxone, and tetracycline (80-100%); while less resistance to gentamicin and levofloxacin (60%) on environmental surfaces.
+Similarly, these isolates also had high resistance to amoxicillin, ampicillin, ceftriaxone, and tetracycline (80-100%); while less resistance to gentamicin and levofloxacin (60%) on environmental surfaces.
 The high resistance to antibiotics on environmental surfaces was higher than the dog samples in the present study.
-This might be fewer samples in the environment and the possibility of E. coli surviving on the surface.
-However, Leite et al. (2013) and Carvalho et al. (2016) reported that pet dogs were shown to be a potential household source of multi-resistant E. coli strains to humans through the environment.
+This might be fewer samples in the environment and the possibility of E. coli surviving on the surfaces.
+Leite et al. (2013) and Carvalho et al. (2016) reported that pet dogs were shown to be a potential household source of multi-resistant E. coli strains to humans through the environment.
 Resistance to antibiotics in dogs in the present study is consistent with the study of Nam et al. (2010).

 In conclusion, both dogs and environmental surfaces showed identical prevalence of E. coli and its resistance to several important antimicrobials.
-This is correlated with the spreading of antimicrobial resistance into the environmental surfaces of the animal clinics from hospitalized dogs and could be spreading to the owners and veterinarians.
-That was the most significant implication of animal clinical usage and public health.
+This is correlated with the spreading of antimicrobial resistance into the environmental surfaces of the animal clinics from hospitalized dogs and could be spreading to owners and veterinarians, a cause of concern with regard to animal and public health.